T of C

 (Return)

-Of particular note is the fact that the three surviving versions in the two earliest handbooks (Shen Qi Mi Pu [1425] and Xilutang Qintong [1525]; see appendix) have almost identical section titles and two are musically very similar, but one is very different; then the later full versions simply copy rather than re-interpret the earlier one.
+Of particular note is the fact that the three surviving versions in the two earliest handbooks (Shen Qi Mi Pu [1425] and Xilutang Qintong [1525]; see appendix) have almost identical section and division titles and two are musically very similar, but one is very different; then the later full versions simply copy rather than re-interpret the earlier one.
 Studying the differences could be very instructive for understanding the development of qin melodies and music in general.
 One of the versions in 1525 seems to be a close re-interpretation of the 1425 melody, while the other 1525 version seems to be a new melody inspired only in part by the 1425 or another older one.
 This suggests they date from a time the melody was actively played.
 The later copies, being identical, provide no evidence that the melody was actually played by the compiler - or anyone at that time.
-It is also perhaps noteworthy that neither of these other two versions seems to have the
+It is also perhaps noteworthy that neither of these other two long versions seems to have the

 flatted thirds found in the 1425 edition, discussed further in the next paragraph.